JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 ### Pins
 Note that the Dynamixel shield uses pins 0, 1, 2, 7, and 8.
 Normally, an Arduino will communicate with the PC on pins 0 and 1, but those are used to talk to the servoes, so 7 and 8 are used for communications with the PC via the USB adapter instead.
 The built in USB adapter on the Arduino is only used for uploading the sketch and is then rendered useless.
 Pin 2 is also used by the shield.
 All the other pins available on the Arduino are unused and available for your applications.

+Analog IO pins actually start numbering after the digital IO pins. e.g. on an Arduino Uno, A0 is pin 14 because the last digital pin is 13.
+A0 is the name of the pin, 14 is its number (on an Uno).

 <img src="https://emanual.robotis.com/assets/images/parts/interface/dynamixel_shield/pinmap.png">